-Implied status is an immigration concept enacted when an individual with temporary status in Canada makes a new application to extend their temporary status.
-If you make a new application before your existing status expires, you are considered to have implied status until a decision is made on your new application.
-Implied status means that you continue to have legal temporary status in Canada, even though you don’t have a permit to show that.
+Implied status, or maintained status, is an immigration concept enacted when an individual with temporary status in Canada makes a new application to extend their legal status.
+If you make a new application before your existing status expires, you are considered to have maintained status until a decision is made on your new application.
+Maintained status means that you can continue to legally remain in Canada, even if you have an expired work permit or expired study permit.

 - Applying for Restoration of Temporary Status

 - Applying for Permanent Residence in any category

 - Applying for a new study permit or work permit through an overseas visa post